peterrrock2/binary-ensemble/README.md

 extracted into a usable BEN format.
 Of course, the trade-off for this is that the compression itself is fairly slow, and can sometimes take several hours to finish if the data is not relabeled to improve the efficiency.
-However, considering any method used to create an ensamble of plans is likely to take several hours anyway, the additional compression time to get a small XBEN file should be mostly inconsequential in the grand scheme of things.
+However, considering any method used to create an ensemble of plans is likely to take several hours anyway, the additional compression time to get a small XBEN file should be mostly inconsequential in the grand scheme of things.